andrew/ultimate-awesome/README.md

 - [diy-synths](https://github.com/Atarity/diy-synths) - List of open-source synths 🎹.
 - [awesome-qsharp](https://github.com/ebraminio/awesome-qsharp) - A curated list of Q# code and resources.
 - [awesome-nerf-editing](https://github.com/EricLee0224/awesome-nerf-editing) - 🧙🏻‍♂️A list of papers curated for you to dive into the awesome Radiance Fields approaches for 3D Scene Editing.
+- [awesome-headless-commerce](https://github.com/notrab/awesome-headless-commerce) - A community curated list of headless commerce APIs, products, and services.
+A heads-up for modern store builders.
 - [awesome-quads](https://github.com/ozkriff/awesome-quads) - ▦⧉⊞□ A curated list of links to miniquad/macroquad-related code & resources.
 - [awesome-hydrogen](https://github.com/shopify/awesome-hydrogen) - A curated list of awesome Hydrogen things.
 - [awesome-gdpr](https://github.com/bakke92/awesome-gdpr) - Protection of natural persons with regard to the processing of personal data and on the free movement of such data.